 Since scientist Edward Thorndike first wrote about something he called social intelligence in the 1920s—“the ability to understand and manage men and women, boys and girls”—the idea that intelligence is multifaceted has spread like wildfire.
 Only 70 years later, Peter Salovey and John Mayer (the Einsteins of EQ theory) coined the term Emotional Intelligence.
 By the 90s, EQ entered pop culture’s consciousness thanks to a book by New York Times science writer Daniel Goleman.
 The point is: it’s new.
 Compared to Einstein or the IQ test, which was developed in the early 20th century, EQ is a baby.

-Even so, it’s now widely accepted that personal intelligence is a combination of EQ, IQ and personality.
-Emotional intelligence, intellectual capability and your personality traits make up your own unique brand of “smart.”
+Even so, it’s now widely acknowledged and accepted that personal intelligence is a combination of EQ, IQ and personality.
+Emotional intelligence, intellectual capability, and your personality traits make up your own unique brand of “smart.”

 The Four Pillars of Emotional Intelligence